-This document is divided into two parts: Part 1 details the governing conditions and the qualifications required for the offer of a place as an Air Corps Trainee Military Aircraft Systems Technician (TMAST) in the Air Corps.
-Part 2 contains general information on the training programme, as well as a general guide to the terms and conditions of service in the Permanent Defence Force.
+This document is divided into two parts: Part 1 details the governing conditions and the qualifications required for the offer of a place on the Aircraft Maintenance Technician (AMT) Course.

+Part 2 contains general information on the training programme. as well as a general guide to the terms and conditions of service in the Permanent Defence Force

 Successful candidates will be enlisted as general service recruits for training as technicians.

-All personnel will undergo Phase 1 Military Training of at least 29 weeks in duration.
+All personnel will undergo Phase 1 Military Training of approx. 25 weeks duration.
 On successful completion of Phase 1 Military Training, personnel will hold the rank of Airman/Airwoman.

-Prior to commencing the Military Aircraft Systems Technician technical training (Phase 2 to Phase 7), all personnel will be required to sign an undertaking that, in the event of their voluntary discharge from the Permanent Defence Force within the period of the undertaking, they shall refund to the Minister all monies expended on their training.
-The time period of the undertaking will not exceed 12 years.
+Prior to commencing the Aircraft Maintenance Technician course (Phase 2), all personnel will be required to sign an undertaking that, in the event of their voluntary discharge from the Permanent Defence Force within the period of the undertaking, they shall refund to the Minister all monies expended on their training.
+The AMT undertaking to be signed on admittance to the scheme and the 8 year undertaking will commence when the course and training are complete.